Who is protected?

 - promotion and transfer opportunities

-Most, but not all, discrimination at work claims, are brought in the Employment Tribunal.
-The Time-limits are short and strict.
+Most discrimination at work claims, are brought in the Employment Tribunal.
+The time-limits are short and strict.

 If your discrimination claim is successful, you are entitled to compensation for your financial losses and any injury to your health or feelings.